-The Audit Committee of the Company's Board of Directors has engaged BDO Seidman, LLP to serve as the Company's independent auditors and to audit the Company's consolidated financial statements for the fiscal year ending September 30, 2005.
-BDO Seidman, LLP has served as the Company's independent auditors since December 23, 2003.
-The change of independent auditors was recommended and approved by the Audit Committee.
+The Audit Committee of the Company's Board of Directors has selected BDO Seidman, LLP to serve as the Company's independent auditors and to audit the Company's consolidated financial statements for the fiscal year ending September 30, 2006.
+BDO Seidman, LLP is an independent registered public accounting firm and has served as the Company's independent auditors since fiscal 2004.